 Britain Development is an important outreach program of AdventHealth Shawnee Mission, touching the lives of more than 4,000 children with special needs since 1972.
-Dedicated to serving children with special needs from birth through six years of age, Britain IDC provides a unique program that involves family and friends in the process of therapeutic treatment and education.
+Dedicated to serving children with special needs from birth through six years of age, Britain Development provides a unique program that involves family and friends in the process of therapeutic treatment and education.

 Individualized programs are shaped for each child and family by a team of physical, occupational, and music therapists, speech language pathologists, early childhood special education teachers, behavior analysts, social workers, and paraprofessionals.

 - The Children in our Care

 Children at Britain Development have a wide range of diagnosed and undiagnosed special needs such as: